jdranczewski/pzp-hardware/README.rst

-**Your Piece should broadly follow the same conventions as the ones currently in the repository.** For example, image-based Pieces like cameras, DMDs, or SLMs should have an ``image`` param, allowing you to use the standard preview layouts provided in :class:`pzp_hardware.generic.mixins.image_preview`.
+**Your Piece should broadly follow the same conventions as the ones currently in the repository.** For example, image-based Pieces like cameras, DMDs, or SLMs should have an ``image`` param, allowing you to use the standard preview layouts provided in ``pzp_hardware.generic.mixins.image_preview``.
 Your Piece should work reliably in debug mode to allow testing.
 You can use `puzzlepiece.extras.hardware_tools <https://puzzlepiece.readthedocs.io/en/stable/puzzlepiece.extras.hardware_tools.html>`__ to make integration with manufacturer APIs and DLLs easier, and in particular you should indicate requirements